Saffron Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
 It is supported by professional indemnity insurers.
-COMPLETIONmonitor is a unique risk management tool.
+COMPLETIONmonitor is a unique risk mitigation tool.

-This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Saffron Building Society’s changes.
-Notwithstanding that using the tool is not a prerequisite for Saffron Building Society , demonstrating you can stay up to date with Saffron Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Saffron Building Society’s changes.
+Even though utilising the tool is not a condition for acceptance on the Saffron Building Society panel, demonstrating you can stay up to date with Saffron Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel status.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+The system creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Saffron Building Society